bep/imagemeta/README.md

 *  EXIF field definitions are fetched from this table:  https://exiftool.org/TagNames/EXIF.html
 *  IPTC field definitions are fetched from this table:  https://exiftool.org/TagNames/IPTC.html
 *  The XMP handling is currently very simple, you can supply your own XMP handler (see the `HandleXMP` option) if you need more.

+There are some subtle differences in output:

+* Exiftool prints rationale number arrays as space formatted strings with a format/precision that seems unnecessary hard to replicate, so we use `strconv.FormatFloat(f, 'f', -1, 64)` for these.

 ## Development